StevenERodriguez/Projects/README.md

 # The Box Game
-pygame must be pre-installed inorder for this to run
+Requirements: pygame must be pre-installed in order for this to run